Roger Lodge: Life and career

 From 2003 to 2005, Lodge hosted a local sports talk radio show on KMPC 1540 AM, "The Ticket", based in Santa Monica, California.
 Lodge is also a frequent guest on the ESPN show, Jim Rome Is Burning.
 Lodge also occasionally guest-hosts The Jim Rome Show on radio.
 In 2004, he hosted the ESPN game show ESPN Trivial Pursuit.
 In late 2005, Lodge joined station KLAC (AM 570 Sports) as a fill-in host.
 He also serves as the play-by-play announcer for the Gender Bowl.

 Lodge won the Celebrity 3-Point Shootout during NBA All-Star Weekend, both in 2004 and 2005.

 He hosts The SportsLodge on radio station KLAA AM 830, which is owned by the Los Angeles Angels baseball team and serves as their radio flagship station.
 He also hosts the Angels pregame show on AM 830 and the Angels Baseball Radio Network.
-Lodge also hosted the television show Celebridate which aired on Mark Cuban's HDnet TV.
+Lodge also hosted and Executive Produced the television show Celebridate which aired for two seasons on Mark Cuban's HDnet TV.

 He has made several appearances on truTV's The Smoking Gun Presents: World's Dumbest... as a commentator.
 He is also the host of Talk the Talk, on Reelz Channel.
 Lodge often filled in for Jim Rome on both since-cancelled CBS Sports Network shows Rome and Leadoff.
 In 2021, he appeared in a commercial for Noble Gold.